Pin Feathers: Plot summary

 Pooch is walking around in the forest.
 Though he whistles sometimes, he does not have any lines in this film.
 On his way, he encounters a young featherless bird that is trying to get a worm.
-But the worm suddenly reverses direction and swallows the bird.
+The worm suddenly reverses direction and swallows the bird.
 Pooch, who is sympathetic for the little fowl, extracts the bird from within the worm.

 It appears that the young bird is taking lessons from an older bird that's teaching him bird things.
 The older bird is teaching the young one how to fly by flapping wings.
 The young bird takes off from a branch, only to drop after only a few seconds.
 Pooch then helps out by taking feathers from a turkey, and offers them to the young bird.
 The young bird is able to fly properly as a result.

 The older bird then tells the young bird about learning to chirp before directing the student to another teacher.
 After attending a brief class from the other teacher, the young bird tries to chirp but to no avail.
 Pooch tries to help with some demonstration but the little fowl still has difficulty.
 Because of this, Pooch places a whistle in the young bird's esophagus.
 The little bird can now make some music.

 Meanwhile, a wild cat slowly comes to the scene.
 The wild cat lures the young bird using its tail disguised as a worm.
 The wild cat captures and runs away with its prey while Franz Liszt's Hungarian Rhapsody No. 2 plays.
 Pooch, however, sees the deed, and sends other birds to intervene.
 Despite receiving disruptive acts from the birds, the wild cat is able to enter a caged compound with the young bird.
-But the caged compound turns out to be a pound occupied by stray dogs which attack the wild cat.
+The caged compound turns out to be a pound occupied by stray dogs which attack the wild cat.
 The little bird manages to escape.

 The end scene shows Pooch walking and whistling the tune of Kingdom Coming which is the opening music of some of his cartoons.
 The young bird joins him but coughs out the whistle Pooch gave.
 Pooch simply places it back.